 I Love Typography

-A classic among type nerds, I Love Typography sets its title over a beautiful blue color block, here to close our list.
+A classic among type nerds, I Love Typography(opens in a new tab or window) sets its title over a beautiful blue color block, here to close our list.
 Definitely worth following if you have a heart that yearns for awesome typography.

 There you have it: 50 awesome blog headers from a myriad of industries and countries around the world.
 Hopefully the sample, made up of blogs that use different styles and techniques, will fuel your creative appetite and inspire you to create the next stunning header.